seanpue/webpage/output/hi/cv/index.rst

 ..
 CIC Digital Humanities Summit 2.0, University of Nebraska-Lincoln
 ..
 April 11-12, 2016

 Invited Presentations
 =====================

 ..
 Exact dates follow in comments.

+**2020**
+"From Analog to Digital: A Moderated Discussion with Prof. Sean Pue," Princeton University.

+..
+17 September 2020

+**2019**
+“Acoustic Traces of Poetry in South Asia.”
+Digital Humanities Forum, University of Chicago.

+..
+8 February 2019

 **2018**
 “Acoustic Traces of Poetry in South Asia.”
 South Asia Colloquium, University of Pennsylvania.